Developing Microsoft Azure Solutions - 20532 Course Outline

 Create a virtual network.

-Module 1: Development using the Microsoft Azure Platform
+Module 1: Overview of the Microsoft Azure Platform

 Constructing Azure Virtual Machines